 Unlike bony anatomy, blood vessels provide very little inherent contrast for micro-CT imaging.
 The implementation of novel vascular contrast agents and vehicle has resulted in several new applications for micro-CT in the evaluation of micro vascular anatomy.
 Important functional and technical specifications of such contrast agents include high radio opacity, ease of manipulation and injection and physical properties adaptable to filling the desired vascular bed or organ.
 Most clinical X-ray contrast agents are based on the element iodine.
-They are water soluble and suitable for clinical radiography applications.
+They are water soluble and therefore suitable for clinical radiography applications.
 Radiological contrast agents are water soluble solutions as well.
 One commonly used variety is based on a suspension of large insoluble particles of barium sulphate.
 The latter have better coating properties than the iodinated contrast media, and tend to form thin layers spread over the lining of tubes.
 However, it has been proven that insoluble particles tend to settle quickly and impair contrast homogeneity.
-This problem could be solved in part by using pulverized barium sulphate with 1 μm particles.
-Many other elements have higher of angiogenesis, we will describe standard protocols for animal preparation and the properties of contrast agents and vehicles to properly visualize vessels.
-The successive steps of image analysis, traps, and difficulties of quantification will be thoroughly detailed.
-Current limitations of micro-CT in vascular research will be addressed.
-We will also discuss other vascular applications and uses of micro-CT and perspective of its vascular application.
+This problem could be solved in part by using pulverized barium sulphate with 1 μ m particles.
+Many other elements have higher atomic numbers than barium and can be used as contrast agents.
+Bismuth and lead (Pb) are good examples.